TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-availability-internalservererror.md

 ## **Recommended Steps**

-To resolve this issue, try one or more of the following methods
+You can use Azure Portal or C# console application to modify the scale setting following the example below

+### Change scale setting from Azure Portal

-* Browse to Azure Portal
+1. Browse to Azure Portal
-* Suffix the Tag “?feature.enableSettingsBlade=true” at the end of the URL and hit enter
+2. Suffix the Tag “?feature.enableSettingsBlade=true” at the end of the URL and hit enter
-* Change the Scale Setting as needed.
+3. Change the Scale Setting and click save.

-Or
+### Change scale seeting with a C# console application

 * [Change the scale setting using this sample code](https://docs.microsoft.com/dotnet/api/microsoft.azure.documents.client.documentclient.replaceofferasync?view=azure-dotnet) to change the scale setting.